We Help With IRS Audits & Appeals

 The IRS may ask you to sign a waiver agreeing to its proposed adjustments or determination.
 You should be very wary of signing these waivers without first discussing the matter with a tax attorney.
 There have been instances where taxpayers did not know or understand what they were singing and they ended up losing their rights.

-The IRS 30-day letter generally affords the taxpayer with administrative appeal rights.
-The IRS 90-day letter requires the taxpayer to file a tax court petition, at which time the IRS will normally forward the case to the IRS Office of Appeals for consideration.
+The IRS 30-day letter generally affords the taxpayer administrative appeal rights.
+The IRS 90-day letter (which is also called a Statutory Notice of Deficiency) requires the taxpayer to file a tax court petition, at which time the IRS will normally forward the case to the IRS Office of Appeals for consideration.

 The IRS Office of Appeals is focused on settling cases.
 A very high percentage of tax disputes are settled in appeals.